Lyra-Union/lyra_union_DAO/README.md

   - **NFT DAOs**: Where voting power is determined by ownership of specific NFTs.
 - **DAO Management**: A dashboard to manage DAO proposals, voting, and membership.
 - **Decentralized Exchange (DEX)**: A built-in DEX for swapping tokens and providing liquidity.

-## License

-This project is licensed under the terms of the LICENSE file.